EFSA reaffirms its risk assessment of genetically modified maize MON 863

 - EFSA considers that the paper does not present a sound scientific justification in order to question the safety of MON 863 maize.

 - Observed statistically significant differences reported by Monsanto, Séralini et al., and EFSA, were considered not to be biologically relevant.
 In the absence of any indications that the observed differences are indicative of adverse effects, the GMO Panel does not consider that this paper raises new issues with respect to the safety of MON 863 maize.
-Therefore, the GMO Panel sees no reason to revise its previous Opinions that the MON 863 maize would not have an adverse effect in the context of its proposed use.
+Therefore, the GMO Panel sees no reason to revise its previous Opinions that the MON 863 maize would not have an adverse effect A change in the health, growth, behaviour or development of an organism that impairs its ability to develop or survive in the context of its proposed use.

 Prior to this most recent work, MON 863 maize has been subject to a comprehensive risk assessment by EFSA and by other authorities which did not identify any adverse effects on human and animal health or the environment.
 The 90-day rat study analysed by this paper is one element of the comprehensive risk assessment of MON863 maize.
 In addition to the original Opinion in April 2004, this study has been reviewed again twice since then, prior to this recent work.